nt246/NTRES6940-data-science/analysis/lesson3-version-control.md

 R Projects are great for reproducibility, because our self-contained working directory will be the **first** place R looks for files.

 Why does this matter?
 It's convenient for us to have everything associated with our analyses close at-hand.
 When we work with different files in R (like data or saved graphs) we always need to tell R where things "live" by identifying its file path.
 If files are scattered across your computer, we would have to keep track of many different filepaths.
 So using RStudio Projects and having a project-oriented workflow and mindset makes our analysis less brittle and more portable — across people, time, and computers.
-If you're not convinced, please check Jenny Bryan's arguments [here](https://rstats.wtf/project-oriented-workflow.html).
+If you're not convinced, please check Jenny Bryan's arguments [here](https://rstats.wtf/project-oriented-workflow.html) or [here](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) and [Chapter 8 in Grolemund and Wickham's R4DS](https://r4ds.had.co.nz/workflow-projects.html).

 <br>